This article explains how to configure the database for SPDocKit.

 These are as it follows: Some of the Site Explorer reports, Permissions Explorer history records and Permissions reports, Content & Usage reports, report subscriptions and alerts, SPDocKit Insights feature, license management, Queries and Rules and custom made report views.

 You can also document more than one SharePoint farm using the same SPDocKit database.
 When installing SPDocKit on desired farms, just provide the same database details for each installation and you will be able to explore multiple farm reports from each SPDocKit instance.

 Please note!
-This should be SPDocKit dedicated database, please do not provide in any case SharePoint databases here.
+This should be a SPDocKit dedicated database, please do not provide SharePoint databases here.

 - Select Configuration from the left navigation bar on the Backstage Screen and then click the Configure button.

 On the Database wizard page select whether to create a new database or use the existing one.
 Read more about the SPDocKit database requirements.